great-expectations/great_expectations/docs/reference/migrating_versions.rst

 noted here.

 *********************************
-Using the check-config Command
+Using the project check-config Command
 *********************************

-To facilitate this substantial config format change, starting with version 0.8.0 we introduced `check-config` to sanity check your config files.
+To facilitate this substantial config format change, starting with version 0.8.0 we introduced ``project check-config`` to sanity check your config files.
 From your project directory, run:

->>> great_expectations check-config
+>>> great_expectations project check-config

 This can be used at any time and will grow more robust and helpful as our internal config typing system improves.